serokell/blog-posts/typescript-for-haskellers/article.md

 ### Unit types, unions, data types, and pattern matching

-In Haskell, ADTs are a constantly-used functionality of language.
+In Haskell, [ADTs](https://www.youtube.com/watch?v=UqwLn2OyQ_E) are a constantly-used functionality of the language.
-They allow you to build your own big types from small blocks.
+They allow you to build your own types from small blocks.
-And with pattern matching, it is easy to get access to this data.
+And with pattern matching, it is easy to access this data.

 Unfortunately, you can't build an ADT in the same way in TypeScript, but we will show you what we can do with the existing type system.
 We will start from the easiest enums and move to more complex things after that.

 #### Unit types

-Unit types are a subtype of primitive types that contain exactly one primitive value.
+Unit types are a subtype of primitive types that contain precisely one primitive value.
-You can use it like enums, setting unique string values.
+You can use it like [enums](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#enums) by setting unique string values.
 Or even use values with different types.

 ```typescript
 type Result = true | "error" | 5;
 ```

-You can pass it to the function and match by a concret type.
+You can pass it to the function and match it by its type.

 ```typescript
 const resultInterpreter = (result: Result): string => {